 Litgrid AB, the state owned Lithuanian transmission system operator, awarded ABB a contract to supply a complete turnkey back-to-back converter station for the LitPol power interconnection between Lithuania and Poland.
 The 500 MW back-to-back HVDC converter station is built on a greenfield site near the town of Alytus in southern Lithuania.
 It helps to connect the 330 kV Lithuanian grid to the 400 kV Polish grid.
-A 150-km long 400 kV AC overhead line will link the HVDC station to a substation close to the city of Elk in Poland.
+A 150-km long 400 kV AC overhead line is linking the HVDC station to a substation close to the city of Elk in Poland.

 The LitPol Link converter station makes it possible for Lithuania and the Baltic States to connect to the continental European power grid.
-Together with the NordBalt connection to Sweden, which is currently under construction by ABB, it will improve the security of power supply in the whole area, increase the flow of renewable energy and contribute to the development of an integrated EU electricity market.
+Together with the NordBalt connection to Sweden, constructed by ABB, it will improve the security of power supply in the whole area, increase the flow of renewable energy and contribute to the development of an integrated EU electricity market.

 ABB designed, engineered, supplied and installed the converter station including high-voltage equipment, such as power transformers and thyristor valves.
 The station is prepared for a planned second 500 MW block,.
 Plans call for the LitPol interconnection to ultimately reach a capacity of 1,000 MW.

 The connection is expected to significantly strengthen and help develop the transmission systems in northeast Poland and southern Lithuania.